AlphaAssay $ test my signal

 8 July 2026 — Honest sweeps, a free lint, and receipts

 assay_batch made the honest path the cheap path: submit up to 25 variants of one idea in a single call, and every variant is counted against the family budget — because showing only your best try is exactly the trick that fools people. assay_preflight checks a payload's shape for free before any money moves.
-The gauntlet gained an anchored walk-forward stage, and every paid x402 answer now carries a signed receipt bound to its payment: a lost response is re-delivered without paying twice, and the answer can be proven authentic later, offline.
+The gauntlet gained an anchored walk-forward stage, and the dedicated x402 gauntlet response now carries a named receipt bound to its payment: a lost response is re-delivered without paying twice.
+The receipt is signed when the deployment key is available and reports signed:false otherwise.

 8 July 2026 — One matrix, two questions